How to Prevent Hair Loss From a Dog Collar

-If your dog is losing hair because of his collar, it is a sign that something is wrong, and you should take your dog to the veterinarian for a diagnosis.
+If your dog is balding because of their collar, it is a sign that something is wrong, and you should take your dog to the veterinarian for a diagnosis.
 Work with your veterinarian to determine what underlying problem is responsible for the hair loss and how to correct the condition so the hair can grow back.
 It could be something as simple as the content of the dog's collar or something more complicated, such as an allergy, mites, or infection.

 Ensure a good dog collar fit

 Your dog's collar should fit comfortably but tightly around your dog's neck.
 It should not be loose enough to slip off nor so tight that it impacts your dog's skin or quality of life.
 You should be able to fit two fingers comfortably between the collar and your dog's neck.
 Check and adjust the collar periodically to make sure it fits well as your dog grows or as they gain or lose weight.
 Your dog's collar should be tight enough for safety but loose enough for comfort.